 If you’re yearning for a holiday that extends beyond the Immigration Checkpoint but aren’t sure of the ideal location, how about considering the land of camels, couscous and argan oil?
 From strolling through the medina filled with alleyways and market shops, camel-riding across the Sahara to kicking off your shoes with a cup of mint tea in hand, doesn’t it sound like the perfect getaway vacation?

 For first-time travellers to Morocco, it may get a little intimidating to find the best spots for Instagram-worthy pictures.
 There are so many things to do, places to visit and of course, how can we forget – authentic cuisines to drool over.
 If you have a week to spend, we highly recommend you to book a flight to this charm of a city.
-Fret not, we’ll take you through day by day so all you have to do is have your passports ready and enjoy a well-deserved holiday in true Moroccan style.
+Fret not, we’ll take you through day by day so all you have to do is have your passports ready and enjoy a well-deserved holiday in true Moroccan style (and for more tips for first-timers to Morocco, check this out!).

 Day 1 & 2 – Explore Marrakech